OWASP/SecureCodingDojo/trainingportal/static/challenges/cwe78.sol.md

-### Solution for "Improper Neutralization of Special Elements used in an OS Command ('OS Command Injection') and related flaws" challenge
+### Solution for the "Improper Neutralization of Special Elements used in an OS Command ('OS Command Injection') and related flaws" challenge

-This challenge show a case where OS command injection happens when the software executes a command line.
+This challenge demonstrates the dangers associated with `shelling out` and allowing hazardous characters from user input into `os commands`.

 To pass this challenge you must to print out /etc/passwd

-- Try to input <mark>host.com|cat /etc/shadow</mark> in update server fielde.
-You will see the specific mark <mark>|</mark> was disappeared.
-Because developer already replace some specific mark in code. <code>
+* Try to input **insecure.inc`|cat /etc/shadow`** in the **Update server:** field.
+You will see the `|` character was removed because the developer already implemented some rudimentary sanitization for hazardous characters.
+However the developer should have used **input whitelisting** instead.

-updateServer = updateServer.replace("'","").replace("\"","").replace("`", "").replace("&", "").replace("|", "");</code>
+        updateServer = updateServer.replace("'","").replace("\"","").replace("`", "").replace("&", "").replace("|", "");

-- Try to use another mark which could execute multiple command in one line on Linux.
+* To perform the Injection use another special character, which has been forgotten from the sanitization code above: `;`.

-Note: If you forgot the admin credentials from the brute force challenge.
-Here is the Admin password <mark>iloveyou</mark>
+**NOTE**: If you forgot the admin credentials from the brute force challenge.
+Here is the Admin password `iloveyou`